MalmoUniversity-DA366A/calvin-arduino/documents/Json On Arduino.md

 **How to install Json for Arduino**

--   Download Json for Arduino from Github (<https://github.com/bblanchon/ArduinoJson.git>)
+-   Download Json for Arduino (<https://github.com/bblanchon/ArduinoJson.git>)

 -   After downloading the Json repo, either throw away the *test* folder